pjrclarke/SENspired/README.md

 We collaboratively reviewed the wireframes and successfully identified a preferred design to move forward with, signifying a positive outcome.

 Following a brief discussion on the next steps, I communicated my plan to commence backend development, preparing the groundwork for the subsequent frontend tasks.

-The outlined next steps include:
+### Next Steps
 - Sort design choices for the site including; Typography and colour schemes.
 - Setting up Django as the backend framework.
 - Installing necessary additions, including all.auth for authentication and cloudinary for media management.